 Method: To make the crust, put almonds, walnuts and dates into a food processor and process until they form a crumbly mixture that sticks together.
 Press the crust into a tart pan.
 Thinly slice your fruit and layer it on top of the crust.
 Strawberries and kiwis work well, but you can use any fruit that you like.
 If you want the tart to be more creamy, you can spread a layer of coconut cream in between the fruit layers.
 Put the can of coconut cream in the refrigerator for at least two hours before you open it, so the cream separates from the liquid.

 You can’t get simpler than a two-ingredient recipe that yields chewy, moist cookies that are actually good for you.
 This recipe is easy and it’s customizable.
 Like chocolate chips?
 Add a handful!
 Other ideas – nuts, cranberries or shaved coconut.
-Really, though, it’s delicious even without the extras!
+Really, though, this healthy dessert is delicious even without the extras!

 1 cup quick oats